Corpus Christi In Spain: Barcelona Traditions

 L’OU COM BALLA IN BARCELONA

 How this Corpus Christi tradition started remains a mystery: That day, many fountains of the Barcelona Gothic Quarter are decorated with flowers and cherries, then an egg that has been previously emptied of its yolk and white through a small hole that is then carefully resealed with wax, is placed on top of the water jet.
-As long as the water keeps flowing, the egg will remain on top of the water, “dancing” without falling (or if it falls, the water pressure makes it quickly rise again).

 This is where to go to see the Barcelona dancing egg:

 The tradition of the dancing eggs is said to have started in this Catedral around the mid 1400’s.
 Their flower and fruit decoration is one of the most outstanding ones, and to avoid the crowds that used to gather in the cloister to see it, nowadays the egg is dancing not just on the Thursday of Corpus Christi, but most of that week.
 You have no excuse to miss it!
 Seeing the Ou com Balla is a great excuse to visit the Cathedral.

 Palau del Lloctinent

 A bit further down the street, another quiet Gothic patio invites you to take some of your best pictures of dancing eggs, as their fountain is shorter and it allows for better pictures.
 The place was once the Archives of the Crown of Aragon, before becoming the headquarters of the Spanish Viceroy.

 Nearby, in the Gothic courtyard that was once part of the garden of the Royal Palace (and unfortunately later on, headquarters of the Inquisition), you’ll see another dancing egg.
 The orange tree garden invites you to relax while admiring this hypnotic tradition.
 And when you are done, you might want to check out this unique art and antiques museum or just enjoy a coffee in their outdoors cafe.